DocHolliday13x/planet-facts/notes.md

 - I GOT THE SVG LAYERING AND ON HOVER TO WORK!
 - Updated each page with SVG layering and on hover effect.
 - Turned "Wikipedia" into a hyperlink to the desired page.
 Will have to apply this to all 3 wikipedia links on each page.
 The class structure I did might have to change to avoid overlap.
 Will revisit.

+## 17 APR 2024

+- Worked on index.html and styles.css only.
+- Added the source svg to the wikipedia links.
+- Added set borders around the planet facts, as well as got the font size closer to end goal.
+- Created a hamburger menu for planet overview, internal structure, and surface geology.
+On click displays corresponding information.